katilp/opendata-howto-docker-pre-exercise/_episodes/03-docker-for-cms-opendata.md

 ## Coming back to the same container

  You can come back to the same container you've used earlier with the ```docker start ...``` command.
 Note that running the ```docker run ...``` command as before would create a new container from the image you've downloaded.
-This would be a new environment, and any files that you've made or any code that you've written before will not be there!
-To go to the same working area with all our files and code saved each time you will need to start the existing container.
+This would be a new environment, and any files that you've made or any code that you've written before will not be there unless they are in the working directory on your local computer which you mount into the the container.
+Most often, you do not want to create a new container but you would use the existing container to go to the same working area with all our files and code saved.

 There are two ways to do this: by giving your container instance a *name* or by making sure you reference the *container id*.
 The former approach is probably easier and preferred, but we discuss